 Hugoton is a very small city located in the state of Kansas.
 With a population of 3,613 people and just one neighborhood, Hugoton is the 95th largest community in Kansas.

-When you are in Hugoton, you'll notice that it is more blue-collar than most other communities in America.
-49.43% of Hugoton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Hugoton is generally considered to be a blue-collar town.
+49.43% of the Hugoton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Hugoton is a city of sales and office workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Hugoton who work in office and administrative support (14.27%), farm management occupations (10.96%), and management occupations (9.02%).

 The per capita income in Hugoton in 2022 was $24,718, which is low income relative to Kansas and the nation.
 This equates to an annual income of $98,872 for a family of four.
 However, Hugoton contains both very wealthy and poor people as well.